Einstürzende Neubauten: Timeline

-Band name
+Band name and logo

 The band name is usually translated into English as "Collapsing New Buildings".
 Neubauten ("new buildings") is a general term referring to buildings constructed in Germany after 1945.
 These are often regarded as cheaper, flimsier, and less aesthetically attractive than Altbauten, or pre-1945, especially pre-modernist buildings.
 Due to the extensive destruction throughout Germany during the Second World War, and the extensive rebuilding thereafter, Neubauten constitute a very familiar element of German cities.

 The band's name attracted unexpected attention when on 21 May 1980, not two months after the band's forming, the roof of the Berlin Congress Hall famously collapsed, killing one person and injuring many.
 The resulting media attention surrounding the collapse of the German-American icon gave the meaning of their name a new dimension.